 First Steps staff support health visitors to ensure that pregnant women are given the correct information and support they need to make an informed choice of how to feed their baby, and we take active steps to promote responsive feeding as the normal and healthy way to feed a baby.
-We strive to make our centres a welcoming place for breastfeeding mothers, and take steps not to promote formula milks, following the guide for health workers for working within the international code of marketing of breastmilk Substitutes
+In particular we strive to make our centres a welcoming place for breastfeeding mothers, and take steps not to promote formula milks, following the guide for health workers for working within the international code of marketing of breastmilk Substitutes. .

-To meet specific needs of babies and children under two or those using prescription milk:
+To meet specific needs of babies and children under two in our care: